Disappearance of Alfred Beilhartz: Possible sightings

 Hikers in a different part of the park claimed that they saw a small boy on an elevation called Devils Nest on Mt.
 Chapin, while walking along Old Fall Road.
 According to the sighting, the boy sat on the edge of the elevation for several minutes before being jerked back by someone off to the side.
 The identity of this person has never been established.
 The hikers contacted park officials who sent climbers to search the clifftop but they found nothing.
 The search party included 150 men and members of the Civilian Conservation Corps.

 Some time later Alfred was supposedly sighted walking along a road with a man in Nebraska.

 Aftermath

 A bandage found in an abandoned cabin was tested, since the child had a similar one when he vanished.
-A ransom note for $500 was sent to the parents after Alfred had been missing for five months, however police determined it to be a hoax.
+A ransom note for $500 was sent to the parents after Alfred had been missing for five months; however, police determined it to be a hoax.
 Alfred's father believed that Alfred had been abducted but was still alive.

-If Alfred is still alive he would be around 89-90 years old.